-3.84 London's housing affordability challenge is the worst in the country, facing almost double the house price to earnings ratio compared to the rest of England, and a significantly more unaffordable private rented sector.
-Over the last 20 years, affordability has worsened in London more than anywhere else in the country, driven largely by house prices increasing faster than earnings [See reference 72].

-3.85 From 2015 to the end of March 2023, there have been 55,027 affordable housing completions, relating to the 116,782 homes that were started under the AHP 2016-23.
+- 4.87 London's housing affordability challenge is the worst in the country, facing almost double the house price to earnings ratio compared to the rest of England, and a significantly more unaffordable private rented sector.
+Over the last 20 years, affordability has worsened in London more than anywhere else in the country, driven largely by house prices increasing faster than earnings [See reference 72]. - 4.88 From 2015 to the end of March 2023, there have been 55,027 affordable housing completions, relating to the 116,782 homes that were started under the AHP 2016-23.
 This leaves 61,755, out of the 116,782 starts, to complete.
 There were 1,261 homes started and also completed in 2015-16.
 In 2022-23, 13,949 homes were completed; this represents the highest number of completions in one year.
-There is no target set for when all 116,782 homes started under the AHP 2016-23 will be completed [See reference 73].

-3.86 Between 2016-17 to 2022-23, Newham had the second highest number of affordable housing completions in London, with 4,709.
-The remaining East London Boroughs achieved significantly less, with Barking and Dagenham completing 2013 new affordable homes, Havering achieve 914 and Redbridge just 709 [See reference 74].

-3.87 The London Plan suggests that the boroughs are best placed to assess the needs and make provision for Gypsy and Travellers through new pitch provision, protection or enhancement of existing pitches, or by other means.
+There is no target set for when all 116,782 homes started under the AHP 2016-23 will be completed [See reference 73]. - 4.89 Between 2016-17 to 2022-23, Newham had the second highest number of affordable housing completions in London, with 4,709.
+The remaining East London Boroughs achieved significantly less, with Barking and Dagenham completing 2013 new affordable homes, Havering achieve 914 and Redbridge just 709 [See reference 74]. - 4.90 The London Plan suggests that the boroughs are best placed to assess the needs and make provision for Gypsy and Travellers through new pitch provision, protection or enhancement of existing pitches, or by other means.
 The London Plan 2021 requires each London Borough to provide for a set amount of gypsy and traveller accommodations, based on the midpoint projections of the 2007 assessment.
-The London Plan provisions are to be used as a starting point dependant on whether or not a more up-to-date assessment has been carried out at the Borough level.

-3.88 Following the judgment in the Court of Appeal in the case of Smith v SSLUHC & Ors [See reference 75], the government has reverted to the definition of Gypsies and Travellers used in the Planning Policy for Travellers Sites to that adopted in 2012, with this change applying from 19 December 2023, for plan and decision making.
-The Gypsy and Traveller Accommodation Assessment (GTAA) for each borough, considers the definition of Gypsies and Travellers that was in place at the time the assessment was prepared.
+The London Plan provisions are to be used as a starting point dependant on whether or not a more up-to-date assessment has been carried out at the Borough level. - 4.91 Following the judgment in the Court of Appeal in the case of Smith v SSLUHC & Ors [See reference 75], the government has reverted to the definition of Gypsies and Travellers used in the Planning Policy for Travellers Sites to that adopted in 2012, with this change applying from 19 December 2023, for plan and decision making.
+The Gypsy and Traveller Accommodation

+Assessment (GTAA) for each borough, considers the definition of Gypsies and Travellers that was in place at the time the assessment was prepared.
 There are likely to be further changes to national policy and guidance in 2024.

-3.89 The Havering GTAA (2018) provides a robust assessment of current and future need for Gypsy, Traveller and Travelling Showperson accommodation in the borough up to 2031.
+4.92 The Havering GTAA (2018) provides a robust assessment of current and future need for Gypsy, Traveller and Travelling Showperson accommodation in the borough up to 2031.
 The Assessment identifies a need for 70 additional pitches for the Gypsy and Traveller households who meet the planning definition as set out in the National Planning Policy for Traveller Sites.
-Of the 70 pitches needed, 57 pitches are required within the first 5-year period of the Plan

-(2016 - 2021), and the remaining 13 pitches in the latter part of the plan period.
+Of the 70 pitches needed, 57 pitches are required within the first 5-year period of the Plan (2016 - 2021), and the remaining 13 pitches in the latter part of the plan period.
 No additional need has been identified for plots for Travelling Showpeople over the 15-year plan period (2016-2031) See reference 76].
 In Barking and Dagenham there is a need for 24 pitches over the period to 2034 for Gypsy and Traveller households [See reference 77].
-In Newham, there is no identified need for households that meet the updated PPTS definition, however the borough has identified a need for 23 pitches for households that do not meet the 'planning definition' [See reference 78].
+In Newham, the borough has identified a need for 23 pitches for households that meet the 'planning definition' [See reference 78].
 In Redbridge, there is no need for additional pitches [See reference 79].